wangshaobo08/anapipe/README.md

 `/path/to/install/dir/bin/anapipe`

 PS
-this is a sjm based fusion pipeline
+this is a sjm based analysis pipeline

 |Marker|Analysis         |Software |Version
 |------|-----------------|---------|-----------